-SWI-Prolog 6.4 Reference Manual

-0^{I} , 1^{I} and -1^{I} are guaranteed to work for any integer I. Other integer base values generate a resource error if the result does not fit in memory.
+$Result = Exprl^{Expr2}$.
+The result is a float, unless SWI-Prolog is compiled with unbounded integer support and the inputs are integers and produce an integer result.
+The integer expressions 0^{I} , 1^{I} and -1^{I} are guaranteed to work for any integer I. Other integer base values generate a resource error if the result does not fit in memory.

-The ISO standard demands a float result for all inputs and introduces $^{/2}$ for integer exponentiation.
+The ISO standard demands a float result for all inputs and introduces $^/2$ for integer exponentiation.
 The function float/1 can be used on one or both arguments to force a floating point result.
 Note that casting the input result in a floating point computation, while casting the output performs integer exponentiation followed by a conversion to float.